 Grapes: 85% Carignano, 10% Cabernet Sauvignon, 5% Merlot

 “Barrua” is the name of the vineyard parcel within the Sulcis Iglesente region in southwest Sardinia.
 Grapes are sourced from the Barrua and Narcao vineyards.
-The Sulcis region is dominated by Carignano, the blend’s predominant grape of Spanish origin that is known for elegant and velvety tannins.
+The Sulcis region is dominated by Carignano, the blend’s predominant autochthonous grape that is known for its elegant and velvety tannins.
 Carignano has perfect terroir in the warm, well-exposed brown earth, composed of calcareous, clay and sandy soil.
 International varieties Cabernet Sauvignon and Merlot also thrive in the area’s optimal conditions.
-Bush vines are closely planted to minimize yields and maximize the wine’s concentration.
-Production is low: 0.4 millimeters.
+Production per hecatare is low (about 5,000 liters/ha).
 The final blend is a mix of these grapes balanced for the best results in the specific conditions of each harvest.

 GRAPES: 85% Carignano, 10% Cabernet Sauvignon, 5% Merlot

 AGING: Matured in French Oak barrels for 18 months (partly new)